Gelotto/cw-verdict/README.md

 ### Vote

 Players can cast votes as long as a trial is `active`.
 Each vote carries a _weight_.
-The cost of a vote is equal to the weight, multiplied by a unit price,
+The cost of a vote is equal to the weight, multiplied by a unit price.
-\*set in `Verdict::price`.
 A player can cast votes multiple times, either for the same or different choice.
 For example, they can place a weight of 5 on choice "A" and a weight of 1 on choice "B".